Product discovery: The good, the bad and the ugly

 #3 Discovery in isolation VS Including too many people

-With this third anti-pattern, we are covering the three most common mistakes in the traditional discovery approach (not doing discovery, doing it in a Big bang project mode, doing it in isolation).
+With this third anti-pattern, we are covering the three most common mistakes in the traditional discovery approach.

 Doing discovery in isolation can come in various forms, but we will mostly encounter these two:

 1) People doing the discovery are in a silo, disconnected from the rest of the organization or,